 Q: The dentist says I need a certain procedure, but it isn’t covered by my insurance.
 Why not and isn’t there some other procedure that would work just the same?

-A: Dr. O'Brien and Dr. Donaghey diagnose and provide treatment based on what you need, not based on what your insurance covers.
+A: Our doctors diagnose and provide treatment based on what you need, not based on what your insurance covers.
 Car insurance doesn't pay for everything your car needs to operate; dental insurance is similar to this.
 Some employers or insurance plans exclude coverage for necessary treatment to reduce their cost.
 If you’re having trouble affording your dental care, ask us!
 We offer financing options and if the procedure allows, we can sometimes spread out treatment a little to help you afford it.